SVShende/Credicxo-Assignment-/README.md

 >using HTML parser (html.parser) the further parsing process is carried out
 >all the dequired data is stored in dictionary whic is later dumped in Json file
 >we also built a Try and expect condition so the  code does not beak until the iterarions are over
+>Code take at most 7 mins to compleat all the iterations , each iteration being a saperate site to deal with